kelvinn44/FED-Assignment-2/README.md

 ## Features
 1. In the sign in - sign up page, user can sign in to a existing account or create a new account.
 2. The "Sign In"/"Log Out" button would change from Blue to Red or Red to Blue when a account has been logged in or logged out respectively.
+Your name will also appear next to the Red "Log Out" button when you're signed in.
 3. In the game page, user can play our card matching game and earn points for discount ($0.10/point), the score will be saved when user is signed in with an account and they can continue to earn more points on top of their previous points.
 4. In the store and checkout page, user can browse products or purchase products respectively.